 To set this up, you’ll need to make sure your form has either a Single Line Text or Paragraph Text field.
 For our example, we’ll add a Paragraph Text field.

-Then, you’ll need to adjust the label for this field.
-For our example, we’ll label this field Comment or Message:.
+Then you’ll need to adjust the label for the message input field.
+For our example, we’ll add the label Comment or Message.

 Next, you’ll need to set up your conditional logic.
-At the bottom of your Webhooks settings, check the box labeled Enable Conditional Logic to open up configuration settings.
+At the bottom of your Slack webhook’s settings, toggle on the option labeled Enable Conditional Logic to reveal the dropdowns to create your rule.

-Lastly, you’ll need to add the rules for your logic.
-For our example, we will set things up to show: Send this Webhook if Comment or Message contains help.
+Then add the rule for your conditional logic.
+For our example, we’ll set the dropdowns to read, Send this webhook if Comment or Message contains help.

 That’s it!
-We just showed you how to set up the Webhooks addon for WPForms.
+Now you know how to set up the Webhooks addon for WPForms.

-Next, are you looking for a way to easily transfer your WPForms from one of your sites to another?
-Check out our tutorial on how to import and export your WPForms!
+Next, are you looking for a way to easily transfer your WPForms from one site to another?
+Check out our tutorial on how to import and export your forms.